mcxraider/sph-timeline-project/docs/Prompts.md

 # Prompt to generate tineline:
-Given a series of articles, each containing a publication date, title, and content, your task is to construct a detailed timeline of events leading up to the main event described in the first article.
+Given an article, containing a publication date, title, and content, your task is to construct a detailed timeline of events leading up to the main event described in the first article.
-Analyze the First Article: Begin by thoroughly analyzing the title, content, and publication date of the first article to understand the main event.
+Begin by thoroughly analyzing the title, content, and publication date of the article to understand the main event in the first article. the dates are represented in YYYY-MM-DD format.
-Use Subsequent Articles: For each following article, examine the title, content, and publication date.
 Identify events, context, and any time references such as "last week," "last month," or specific dates.

-Construct the Timeline:
+The article could contain more or one key events.
-Given a series of articles, each containing a publication date, title, and content, your task is to construct a detailed timeline of events leading up to the main event described in the first article.
+If the article does not provide a publication date or any events leading up to the main event, return NAN in the Date field, and 0 i the Article Field
-Analyze the First Article: Begin by thoroughly analyzing the title, content, and publication date of the first article to understand the main event.
-Use Subsequent Articles: For each following article, examine the title, content, and publication date.
-Identify events, context, and any time references such as "last week," "last month," or specific dates.

 Construct the Timeline:
 Chronological Order: Organize the events chronologically, using the publication dates and time references within the articles.